 On the ground floor is a lovely big kitchen and dining area with a large table and seating for six people.
 The large lounge area has access to the garden through double doors.
-The garden is very spacious and at summertime is used to have meals outside and for barbeques.
+The garden is very spacious and in the summertime it is used to have meals outside and for barbeques.

-The garden is also used for planting flowers and to play sports for example football or badminton.
+The garden is also used for planting flowers and for playing sports for example football or badminton.

 The kitchen is nice and spacious so service users can help staff to prepare meals.
-Then all of our service users’ sit together at a big dining table and enjoy the meal that they help with.
-Downstairs we have a small staff room with toilet facility for staff use.
+Then all of our service users sit together at a big dining table and enjoy the meal that they help with.
 There is also a walk-in shower room with a toilet facility.

 What we offer as a home:

 All the Service users are able to participate in a full and comprehensive activity programme which is tailored around their individual needs, hobbies, interests, likes and dislikes.
-Staffing ratio supports this.
-Activities include in a house music session, watching DVD evenings, art craft, trampoline, watching plains as we are very close to Gatwick airports, shopping, pampering beauty days, accessing community and days centres, day trips, a Keyworker system is in place with each member of staff overseeing the care of a particular service user, individual care and development programmes are devised to cater for each individual, encouraging each person to fulfil their potential.
+The staffing ratio supports this.
+Activities include an in-house music session, watching DVD evenings, art and craft, trampoline, watching plains as we are very close to Gatwick airports, shopping, pampering beauty days, accessing community and days centres, day trips, a Keyworker system is in place with each member of staff overseeing the care of a particular service user, individual care and development programmes are devised to cater for each individual, encouraging each person to fulfil their potential.
 Staff support the service users as individuals in many areas including, personal care, activities, monitoring emotional and psychological needs, help with attending appointments out in the community and supporting individuals to maintain relationships with family and friends.

-Menus are planned on a weekly basis but are flexible towards likes and dislikes.
+Menus are planned on a weekly basis but are flexible in relation to likes and dislikes.
 The menu is further developed with consultation on a daily basis to take account of individual preferences, dietary and cultural needs.
-Mealtimes are flexible, planned in accordance with activities and individual’s requirements.
+Mealtimes are flexible, and planned in accordance with activities and individual’s requirements.
 Outings are arranged regularly to go to different places, these can include theme parks, trips to the coast and zoos or museums.

 Service user meetings are held on a monthly basis for the service user living at the Paddock Cottage to give them a chance to raise any concerns, wishes and likes and dislikes.
-Some of our service users due to limited communication, they are not always taking fully part of meetings but we always try to encourage that using different ways to communicate, example Makaton / sign language.
-We do encourage feedback from outside professionals, agencies and service user’s relatives.
+Some of our service users due to limited communication, are not always taking full part in meetings but we always try to encourage using different ways to communicate, for example Makaton / sign language.
+We do encourage feedback from outside professionals, agencies and service users’ relatives.
 Staff respect that the Service user communicates non-verbally and we encourage communication by other means.
 For example Makaton language or picture exchange.